parsaeisa/Notes/Linux.md

 - Month (1-12)
 - Day of the week (0-6, where 0 is Sunday)

+You can get sure from your timing using this link: https://crontab.guru/

 Seeing logs for cronjobs:
 ```bash
 grep CRON /var/log/syslog